Prompt-based Zero-shot Relation Extraction with Semantic Knowledge Augmentation: Related Work

 \subsection{Zero-shot Relation Classification}

-Relation extraction is the problem of extracting semantic relations between two name entities within a given sentence.
-When no training instances are available, some studies use zero-shot relation classification to extract unseen relation types.
-This is typically done using question-answering models.
-In particular, by listing questions that define the relation's slot values~\cite{levy-etal-2017-zero, cetoli-2020-exploring}.
-To avoid relying on question-answering models, some studies formulate relation extraction as a text entailment task and utilize the accessibility of the relation descriptions~\cite{obamuyide-vlachos-2018-zero, Qin_Wang_Chen_Zhang_Xu_Wang_2020, 10.1145/3459637.3482403, chen2021zsbert}.
+Relation classification is the problem of classifying relations given two name entities within a sentence.
+Most existing works rely on sufficient human-labeled data or noisy labeled data by distant supervision.
+When no training instances are available, some studies use zero-shot relation classification to extract unseen relations.
+This is typically done using question-answering models by listing questions that define the relation's slot values~\cite{levy-etal-2017-zero, cetoli-2020-exploring}.
+Some studies formulate relation extraction as a text entailment task~\cite{obamuyide-vlachos-2018-zero}.
+Some studies utilize the accessibility of the relation descriptions to get the information for unseen relations~\cite{obamuyide-vlachos-2018-zero, Qin_Wang_Chen_Zhang_Xu_Wang_2020, 10.1145/3459637.3482403, chen2021zsbert, sainz-etal-2021-label, liu-etal-2022-pre}.
 However, these models only utilize class names semantic information, losing the connections between relations.
-Other studies focus on establishing the connection between relations with knowledge graph~\cite{li-etal-2020-logic}.
-Nevertheless, they miss the semantic information from name entities.
-Inspired by data augmentation from knowledge graph in text classification tasks~\cite{zhangkumjornZeroShot, 9466939} and prompt-based few-shot learning~\cite{hu2021knowledgeable}, we propose a prompt-based zero-shot relation classification framework incorporating external knowledge from the knowledge graph.
+Other studies focus on establishing the connection between relations with knowledge graph~\cite{li-etal-2020-logic} or contrastive learning~\cite{wang-etal-2022-rcl}.
+Nevertheless, all these works only focus on relation classification instead of relation triplet extraction.
+In the real world, it is not practical and realistic that two name entities are provided for training.
+Therefore, we focus on a more complex and realistic task: extracting both name entities and their relations.